apphiaWang/home/digital-cv.md

 **Solution Developer at HID Global Cid Ltd.**
 <br> Hong Kong |May 2019 - Sep 2020
 - Collaborated with peers to implement the passport workflow management system of Libya passports with rest APIs, Java, Spring Data, MySQL, and Git, result in a production-ready application
-- Mentored our peers in Nigeria through the Nigerian passport production control system by giving sample RESTful API calls in JSON and demo videos on slack, successfully delivering it to production
+- Mentored peers in Nigeria through the Nigerian passport production control system by giving sample RESTful API calls in JSON and demo videos on slack, successfully delivering it to production
 - Maintained the front-end of the Macao passport system by enhancing UI with Angular.js, HTML, and CSS to help officers control the passport production more efficiently
 - Prepared report templates using Jaspersoft studio and MicrosoftSQL